by Patrick Williams

 “The game has changed a lot since the previous year.
 You constantly have to work on your game to stay up here.”

 So Erskine has adjusted.
 The big hits are out and an emphasis on positional play is the priority now.
-Head coach Brad Shaw, who spent three AHL seasons in
+Head coach Brad Shaw, who spent three AHL seasons in Cincinnati, has let Erskine know what he needs to do to earn a regular spin on the Islanders’ blue line.

 “He wants me to always play positionally,” Erskine explained.